Key Takeaways

 Supra Vertical Integration

 A key aspect of Supra’s L1 design is its capacity for vertical integration at the blockchain level.
-Utlinalye, Supra provides access to a full suite of smart contract capabilities, oracle services, verifiable random functions (VRFs), and numerous other constructs within the same interconnected system.
-This design allows a plethora of services to be built-in and natively available on a single chain.
+Ultimately, Supra provides access to a full suite of smart contract capabilities, oracle services, verifiable random functions (VRFs), and numerous other constructs within the same interconnected system.
+This design allows services such as oracles, dVRF, automation, and bridging to be built into the same L1 environment rather than stitched together entirely through external middleware.

 Furthermore, the system has been designed with integrated cross-chain capabilities and compartmentalization in mind.
 Generally as it relates to blockchain development, these functions are features that dApp developers must source from various platforms, making the required steps to achieve their desired outcome increasingly complex, especially as they relate to achieving proper communication and verification.